Voting FAQ

 Who is eligible to vote?

 You must be 18 years of age and a U.S. citizen to vote in California.
-(17 year olds may register to vote if they will be 18 by Election Day.)
-Legal residents of California who are not U.S. citizens, and illegal California residents are not eligible to register or vote.
-Convicted felons currently serving a prison term or on parole are not eligible to register or vote.
-A California driver's license is not required in order to vote.
+However, Californians who are age 16 and 17 may pre-register to vote.
+Legal residents of California who are not U.S. citizens, and undocumented California residents are not eligible to register or vote.
+Californians with a criminal history are eligible to register and vote under certain conditions - visit the Secretary of State's Voting Rights - Persons with a Criminal History page to learn more about eligibility.

 What is the deadline for registering to vote?

-You must register to vote by the 15th day before an election in order to be eligible to vote.
-If you register or reregister at least 29 days prior to the election, you will receive a Sample Ballot in the mail from your county election office; if you register between 29 and 15 days prior to the election, you will receive a Sample Ballot only if the county has time to process your registration before mailing the Sample Ballots.
-Extra Sample Ballots will be available at all polling places.
+California's voter registration deadline is the 15th day before an upcoming election.
+California also offers conditional voter registration - voters who miss the deadline can still register to vote at their county election office or a vote center prior to and on Election Day.
+If you register or re-register at least 29 days prior to the election, you will receive a County Voter Information Guide in the mail from your county election office; if you register between 29 and 15 days prior to the election, you will receive your county's voter guide only if the county has time to process your registration before mailing the voter guides out.
+Extra local voter guides are available at all voting sites.
 Your registration form must be signed, dated and postmarked by the registration deadline.
 If you have questions about the registration deadline, contact your county election office.

 Can I register to vote over the Internet?